Skasselbard/nixconfigs/k3sCluster/README.md

   - All k3s-servers run the same NixOs version
   - All k3s-agents run the same Kubernetes image

+No data folders are mounted for the containers.
+Deleting the Container deletes all Kubernetes data on the host.

 ## Requirements

 - Internet access